 Sally Lake is Group Finance Director at Beazley Group PLC and has worked there since joining in 2006.
-Here, she shares her perspective on the role of business in addressing climate change and other societal issues, the importance of doing the right thing even when it is not the cheapest or most efficient way forward.
+Here, she shares her perspective on the role of business in addressing climate change and other societal issues, and the importance of doing the right thing even when it is not the cheapest or most efficient way forward.
 This interview was conducted as part of our research inquiry into the role CFOs will play in creating a fairer future.

 How would you sum up the role of the CFO?

-One of the things that has surprised me since taking on the role four years ago is the importance of storytelling.
-Take, for instance, trying to explain to a potential investor what we’re about – it's much more powerful to tell the story of how the business became what it is, and what the pivotal moments were in that journey, than to just talk about insurance and the balance sheet.
-In telling the story you provide context for what we’re trying to do and why we are trying to do it making for a more compelling pitch.
+One of the things that have surprised me since taking on the role four years ago is the importance of storytelling.
+Take, for instance, trying to explain to a potential investor what we’re about — it’s much more powerful to tell the story of how the business became what it is, and what the pivotal moments were in that journey than to just talk about insurance and the balance sheet.
+In telling the story you provide context for what we’re trying to do and why we are trying to do it, making for a more compelling pitch.

 What are the societal issues that keep you awake at night?
 What can business do to tackle them?